Personal identity number (Sweden): Similar identity numbers

 People who have no Swedish personal identity number can receive a co-ordination number (samordningsnummer) instead.
 It is issued by the Tax Agency at the request of a public agency.
 It is used for contact between a person and an agency which would otherwise require the use of a personal identity number, for example for people have their main residence less than a year in the country or don't reside at all but needs authority contacts, e.g. owning a summer house, or for Swedish citizens who have never been residents of Sweden.
 It is structured along the same lines, but with the day in the date of birth advanced by 60 (giving a number between 61 and 91).
 The reason for this routine is that there is a risk of running out of personal identity numbers.
 For EU/EEA citizens, is easier to get a co-ordination number than a personal identity number because the latter require evidence of work or education which would last at least a year, so many students or workers get a co-ordination number first and later a personal identity number.
 A Swedish identity card require personal identity number, while a bank account is troublesome to get with only a co-ordination number.

 People who have no known Swedish personal identity number or co-ordination number but need health care, e.g. foreign tourists, unconscious people, newborn children needing special care (healthy newborn children are registered in their mother's medical record) and some more (e.g. for special privacy protection such as HIV tests), will get a reserve number (reservnummer) which is temporary and used only for the health care.
 They have the birth date (if known) and four more digits that can't be a real identity number.

 Also, all organisations, including companies, have organisation numbers (organisationsnummer).
 They look like personal identity numbers but have a "month" number of 20 or higher.
 They are used for tax purposes etc. and have to be printed on receipts.

 The taxable assets of deceased people are, if not fully sold or inherited within 1–2 years, reassigned to organisation numbers, in order to free up Personal identity numbers for future children.

+For asylum seekers, the Swedish Migration Agency (Migrationsverket) issues LMA numbers (LMA-nummer), an abbreviation of the 1994 law governing the rights of asylum seekers in Sweden.